 Heat Pump vs. Furnace or Boiler Tutorial

-This tutorial will show you how to use the MassLandlords heat pump vs. furnace or boiler calculator.
+This tutorial shows you how to use the MassLandlords heat pump vs. furnace or boiler calculator.
 Knowledge of Excel is recommended but not required.
 The heat pump vs. furnace or boiler calculator helps you find the best way to heat your buildings.
-We will cover:
+We cover:

-• Bottom line, how much can we save?
+- Bottom line, how much can you save?

-Attendees will leave knowing where to find and download our heat pump vs. furnace calculator and how to use it.
+Learn where to find and download our heat pump vs. furnace calculator and how to use it.
 Note: the heat pump vs. furnace calculator is a members-only benefit.
-Purchase of an event ticket does not grant access to the calculator, although you are welcome to purchase a ticket and learn even if you are not a member.
-Presenter is not a licensed plumber; this is a presentation about whether and which heat pump to install, not how to install.
+This is a presentation about whether and which heat pump to install, not how to install.

 Heat Pump vs Furnace Webinar